AMIDE: Amide's a Medical Imaging Data Examiner

 Package Required Notes

 AMIDE Y The most current version of AMIDE.
-The windows binary can be found here.

 (X)MedCon N Although not strictly required, libmdc from Erik Nolf's (X)MedCon package is used for importing most file formats into AMIDE.
 You want this.